 Dr. Jordan’s research areas include microbial ecology, transmission and pathogenesis of the environmental pathogen, Mycobacterium ulcerans.
 What we do not know include how the organism is transmitted to humans, and under what environmental circumstances lead to the production of mycolactone, a lipid toxin and sole virulence determinant of M. ulcerans.
 These gaps in the knowledge base is important because M. ulcerans infection leads to a devastating skin disease known as Buruli ulcer that impacts at least 33 countries with highest incidence in rural West Africa.

-Potential project(s) for the REU fellows include 1.
-Environmental screening for the presence and abundance of M. ulcerans among aquatic samples collected from Benin, West Africa.
-The objective of this work is to determine presence and abundance among environmental samples collected from Buruli ulcer endemic and non-endemic aquatic habitats in order to test the hypothesis that M. ulcerans resides and replicates within a specific niche within the aquatic habitat.
-In order to test this hypothesis, DNA will be isolated from preserved samples that have been collected from aquatic habitats from Benin West Africa.
+Potential project(s) for the REU fellows include: 1.
+Environmental screening for the presence and abundance of M. ulcerans among aquatic samples collected from French Guiana.
+The objective of this work is to determine presence and abundance among environmental samples collected from aquatic habitats known to have high MU diversity in order to test the hypothesis that M. ulcerans resides and replicates within a specific niche within the aquatic habitat, and that its toxin, mycolactone has evolved to allow persistence in such environments.
+In order to test this hypothesis, DNA will be isolated from preserved samples that have been collected from aquatic habitats from French Guiana, South America.
 The isolated DNA will be subjected to semi-quantitative and quantitative PCR targeting M. ulcerans.
 Positive samples will be strain typed using Variable Number Tandem Repeat Profiling and verified by amplicon sequencing and comparison against the BLAST database.
 We expect specific aquatic matrices (such as water filtrand, soil, or invertebrates) to be positive for M. ulcerans.
-We also expect positivity and concentration to be higher among samples collected from Buruli ulcer endemic habitats.
-2. Impact of UV on mycolactone gene expression.
-The objective of this work is to determine whether there is modulation of mycolactone gene expression and production when subjected to UV.
+We also expect diversity to be higher among head waters.
+2. Impact of salinity on mycolactone gene expression.
+The objective of this work is to determine whether there is modulation of mycolactone gene expression and production when subjected to increasing concentrations of salt, as administered in media.
 This objective will test the hypothesis that expression of genes responsible for mycolactone production is upregulated as a stress response.
-In order to test this hypothesis, M. ulcerans replicates will be grown to exponential phase then placed into petri plates and subjected to UV for 0 (control), and 5 seconds to 5 minutes.
-The bacteria will be collected and serially diluted for plating to determine UV impact on M. ulcerans growth.
+In order to test this hypothesis, M. ulcerans replicates will be grown to exponential phase then placed into petri plates and subjected to 0, 0.5.
+1.5, 3.5 and 5% salt amended media.
+The bacteria will be collected and serially diluted for plating to determine salt concentration impact on M. ulcerans growth.
 Additionally, RNA will be isolated from the bacteria and, following isolation and verification of RNA integrity, converted to cDNA for RT-PCR targeting genes responsible for mycolactone production.
 Modulation of gene expression will be analyzed using computation software in the R package.
-We expect mycolactone to be upregulated upon increased UV exposure.
+We expect mycolactone to be upregulated upon increased salt exposure, but that growth will be inversely related.
 Data from both projects will be valuable for assessing the environmental niche of M. ulcerans, determining the mode of transmission of the pathogen to people, and conditions for mycolactone production.
 Additionally, methods described will allow the student to obtain or develop skills of molecular biology, data management and data interpretation.